 In conversation with Gudrun Thäter

-On 11.07.2018 Gudrun Thäter has invited to report about the participation at the CAMMP week in Voeren, Belgium.
-Elly Bastian (student at Goethe Gymnasium Gaggenau), Christian Beitzinger (student at Tulla Gymnasium Rastatt), Kirsten Wohak (research associate at KIT, participating as teacher), and Maren Hattebuhr (research associate at KIT, participating as group supervisor and organizational representative of Karlsruhe) were interviewed.
+On July 11, 2018, Gudrun Thäter invited us to report on her participation in the CAMMP week in Voeren, Belgium.
+In conversation with her were Elly Bastian (student at Goethe Gymnasium Gaggenau), Christian Beitzinger (student at Tulla Gymnasium Rastatt), Kirsten Wohak (research assistant at KIT, participated in the role of teacher) and Maren Hattebuhr (research assistant at KIT, participated as group supervisor and organizational representative of Karlsruhe).
 You can find the podcast here.

-Report by Nils Rauscher about his participation in the CAMMP week 2018
+Report by Nils Rauscher on his participation in CAMMP week 2018

-From 24-28.06.2018 Nils Rauscher (student at Tulla Gymnasium Rastatt) participated in the CAMMP week in Voeren, Belgium.
-Read here about his experiences.
+From June 24-28, 2018, Nils Rauscher (student at Tulla Gymnasium Rastatt) took part in the CAMMP week in Voeren, Belgium.
+Read about his experiences here.

-"The CAMMP week: A week where interested students come together to solve a task set by companies using mathematical modeling.
-It has been taking place for some years now for young people from Aachen and the surrounding area from the 10th grade up to their Abitur.
-This year it took place for the first time for students from Karlsruhe, so that we, ten boys and girls from this region, were able to set off with our supervisors Maren Hattenbuhr and Kirsten Wohak for Voeren in Belgium on June 24.
-After a drive of about five hours we reached our destination, where gradually all 42 students, about 14 teachers and 7 supervisors gathered.
-The week started with a game to get to know each other.
-Teams of six had to build something in 15 minutes out of limited materials that would keep two eggs in the air as long as possible and allow them to land as safely as possible.
-During this game not only the ice between us students broke, but unfortunately also some egg shells.
-Afterwards Prof. Dr. Martin Frank explained to us what mathematical modeling actually is, using GPS.
-After this lecture we were even more excited about what would be our task for the week.
+"The CAMMP week: A week where interested students come together to solve a task set by companies with the help of mathematical modeling.
+It has been taking place for several years now for young people from Aachen and the surrounding area from Year 10 up to their Abitur.
+This year, for the first time, it also took place for students from Karlsruhe, so that we, ten boys and girls from this region, were able to make our way to Voeren in Belgium on June 24th with our supervisors Maren Hattenbuhr and Kirsten Wohak.
+After a five-hour drive, we arrived at our destination, where all 42 students, around 14 teachers and 7 supervisors gradually gathered.
+The week began with a game to get to know each other.
+In teams of six, the task was to build something from limited materials in 15 minutes that would keep two eggs in the air for as long as possible and allow them to land as safely as possible.
+This game not only broke the ice between us students, but unfortunately also a few eggshells.
+Prof. Dr. Martin Frank then explained to us what mathematical modeling actually is using GPS.
+After this lecture, we were even more excited to find out what our task for the week would be.

-The next morning the seven tasks were presented by the respective supervisors.
-Then the group work began.
-The goal of each task was to write a code in MATLAB to solve the respective problem.
-The groups proceeded at different speeds.
-Setbacks were common and therefore the level of frustration was sometimes relatively high.
-But what united all groups was the ambition to solve the task at hand.
-This was reflected in the fact that work was often carried out beyond the time set in the plan and the sentence "How - there is already food?" was not uncommon.
-On Wednesday, a lecture on studying at the RWTH Aachen University was held to show the students the wide range of offers at this university.
-Afterwards there was a soccer tournament, where the level was partly higher than the one we had to watch afterwards in the game Germany vs. South Korea.
-The sobering course of the match made some of them prefer to continue working on their projects, because in the evening they had to visit some of the students who wanted to follow the progress of their task.
-With new impulses and encouragement from this meeting we continued the next day with the fight against our tasks.
-Slowly nervousness started to appear, because until the afternoon we had to prepare our presentations, which were to be held the next day in front of parents, commissioning parties and classmates, for a rehearsal talk and to finish the report about our task.
-However, we were sometimes far from finished with our codes.
-This deadline was only partially met by many groups, so that the report, the codes and the lecture were sometimes worked on until late in the morning.
+The next morning, the seven tasks were presented by the respective supervisors.
+The group work then began.
+The aim of each task was to write a code in MATLAB to solve the respective problem.
+The groups progressed at different speeds.
+Setbacks were the order of the day and therefore the level of frustration was sometimes relatively high.
+What united all groups, however, was the ambition to solve the task at hand no matter what.
+This was reflected in the fact that they often worked beyond the time set in the plan and the phrase "How - there's food already?" was not uncommon.
+On Wednesday, a presentation was given on studying at RWTH Aachen University to show the students the wide range of opportunities offered by this university.
+This was followed by a soccer tournament, in which the standard of play was sometimes higher than that of the match between Germany and South Korea.
+The sobering outcome of the match persuaded some of us to continue working on our projects, as we were due to visit some of the task creators in the evening who wanted to follow the progress of their task.
+With new impetus and encouragement from this meeting, we continued the fight against our tasks the next day.
+Nervousness slowly set in, as by the afternoon we had to prepare our presentations to be given to parents, task setters and classmates the next day for a mock presentation and finalize the report on our task.
+However, some of us were far from finished with our codes.
+Many groups were only able to meet this deadline to a limited extent, meaning that some worked on the report, codes and presentation late into the morning.

-The next morning was unfortunately already the last one in Voeren.
-The bus to Aachen started at 9:30 am and after a 45-minute drive, during which we excitedly went through our own parts of the presentation, we arrived in Aachen at the Sparkassen-Forum.
-At 11:15 a.m. the presentations of the individual groups began, where the solutions were presented and the task formers thanked the students for the hard work on their problem.
-After four hours of interesting lectures, the rich buffet was plundered and the farewell was on the agenda.
-It was very difficult for us, because the atmosphere was great and many new friendships were made.
-But we were also happy to make up for the missing sleep on the drive home.
+Unfortunately, the next morning was the last in Voeren.
+The bus to Aachen departed at 9:30 and after a 45-minute drive, during which we excitedly went over our own parts of the presentation again, we arrived at the Sparkassen-Forum in Aachen.
+At 11:15, the presentations of the individual groups began, during which the solutions were presented and the task setters thanked the students for their hard work on their problem.
+After four hours of interesting presentations and the plundering of the rich buffet, it was time to say goodbye, which was very difficult for us, as the atmosphere was great and many new friendships were made.
+But we were also looking forward to catching up on the sleep we had missed on the drive home.

 The conclusion of this week was extremely positive.
-During the week, each group managed to find a solution to a problem that often seemed unsolvable in the beginning by minimizing unnecessary waste of time, for example by sleeping.
+Over the course of the week, each group managed to find a solution to a problem that often seemed unsolvable at the beginning by minimizing unnecessary time wasting, for example through sleep.

-Many thanks to the responsible organizers at the RWTH Aachen and KIT for making this great week possible!
-We are looking forward to participate again next year".
+Many thanks to the responsible organizers at RWTH Aachen University and KIT for making this great week possible!
+We look forward to participating again next year."

 by Nils Rauscher

-Experiences with "CAMMP day" on the topic: "How does Google actually work and what does it have to do with math" of the Tulla-Gymnasium in Rastatt in June 2018.
+Experiences with "CAMMP day" on the topic: "How does Google actually work and what does it have to do with math?" at Tulla-Gymnasium in Rastatt in June 2018.

-At the end of the school year 2017/18, after the written Abitur exams, the Tulla-Gymnasium Rastatt participated with the entire class level in the "CAMMP day" of KIT on the topic: "How does Google actually work and what does it have to do with math?
+At the end of the 2017/18 school year, Tulla-Gymnasium Rastatt took part in the KIT's "CAMMP day" with the entire course level after the written Abitur exams on the topic: "How does Google actually work and what does it have to do with math?".

-In the Google module the students had the opportunity to discover the secret of the most used search engine worldwide.
-The module was prepared in a very appealing and comprehensible way so that all students - no matter whether they were rather less interested in mathematics or more interested in mathematics - were able to explore the topic step by step.
-In teams of 2-3 students, simple MATLAB programs (starting from any page) were used to search the Internet and create a ranking of the pages found.
-Through didactically very well instructed experiments with small networks, the students were then able to explore the underlying mathematical theory step by step.
-Due to the problem-oriented approach, the students got to know new mathematical concepts in a playful way.
+In the Google module, the students had the opportunity to discover the secret of the most widely used search engine in the world.
+The module was very appealing and easy for pupils to understand, so that all pupils - regardless of whether they were less or more interested in math - were able to explore the topic step by step.
+In teams of 2-3 students, simple MATLAB programs were used to search the internet (starting from any page) and a ranking list of the pages found was created.
+Through didactically very well guided experimentation with small networks, the students were then able to understand the underlying mathematical theory step by step.
+Thanks to the problem-oriented approach, the pupils learned new mathematical concepts in a playful way and in passing.

-The relevance of the application was certainly also important.
-In the past, at "Leistungskurs" times, matrix multiplication was a topic in the curriculum.
-This module would have been a great offer in this context as well.
-But today it seems even more important to show the students a real application reference - especially if it has something to do with their everyday life.
+The practical relevance was certainly also important.
+In the past, in the "advanced course times", matrix multiplication was a topic in the curriculum.
+This module would also have been a great offer in this context.
+Today, however, it seems even more important to show students a real-life application - especially if it has something to do with their everyday lives.

-An important aspect is certainly not least that the networking of different contents from the fields of stochastics, linear algebra and analysis was the focus of this workshop.
+Another important aspect is certainly the fact that this workshop focused on linking different content from the fields of stochastics, linear algebra and analysis.

 In conversation with Gudrun Thäter

-On 19.04.2018 Kirsten Wohak spoke with Gudrun Thäter about the background of the CAMMP days.
+On April 19, 2018, Kirsten Wohak spoke with Gudrun Thäter about the background to CAMMP days.
 You can find the podcast here.